awalsolution/pos-api/README.md

    2. Next, Let's seed important tables on the database.
 Run the index seeder command below to run all configured seeders for the application and fully setup it up in one command:

       ```bash
-      node ace db:seed --files "./database/seeders/main/index_seeder.ts"
+      node ace db:seed --files="database/seeders/MainSeeder/Index.ts"
       ```

+      If you are on Windows and having errors, you can run:

+      ```bash
+      node ace db:seed --files="database\seeders\MainSeeder\Index.ts"
+      ```

       Please note that this operation could take a couple of minutes.

+7. After running the index seeder, all users generated will be logged to file.
+Check the file: `database/data/seeded_users.txt` and take note of the user credentials logged to the file.
-7. Get an email and password of a user and log in.
+8. Get an email and password of a user and log in.
-8. Congratulations.
+9. Congratulations.
 You have successfully set up the InSync.

 # Resources